 Waddesdon Parish Council is an elected body of 9 elected Councillors, who have statutory responsibilities for certain aspects of the village.
 Historically one of the few mandatory, key responsibilities of The Parish Council is the provision, allocation and management of allotments.
 Other responsibilities consist of maintenance of land owned by the Parish Council including public parks, open spaces and woodlands, hedge & grass cutting and litter bin emptying in these areas, emptying the dog waste collection bins, bus shelters, war memorial, street lights, street furniture, closed St Michael and all Angels Church Churchyard and maintaining the public notice boards.

-Full Council Meetings take place at 8:00 pm on the third Wednesday of each month in the Children’s Centre, Frederick Street and are open to the public.
+Full Council Meetings take place at 8:00 pm on the third Wednesday of each month in the Community Centre, Frederick Street and are open to the public.
 Full Council meetings usually last around 2 hours and can include reports from external bodies such as the Police.

 20 minutes at the start of the meeting are available for the general public to raise any issues contained within the Agenda, which can be raised before the Council.
 Each member of the public may speak for a maximum of 3 minutes either by asking a question directed to the Chairman or by making a presentation.